 Hierarchical modeling (or Empirical Bayes, i.e. its frequentist version) has been successfully adopted in many fields (see Berger, 1985; Gelman, Carlin, Stern, and Rubin, 2004, for an overview).
 It has also been advocated by the first proponents of BVARs (see Doan, Litterman and Sims, 1984, Sims and Zha, 1998, and, more recently, Canova, 2007 and Del Negro and Schorfheide, 2012), but seldom formally implemented in this context.
+Exceptions to this statement are Lopes, Moreira, and Schmidt (1999), who use a hierarchical approach to estimate a small-scale VAR of the Brazilian economy with a Minnesota prior, and Ni and Sun (2003), who exploit an appealing but restrictive hierarchical structure where the hyperparameter controlling the variance of the prior can be integrated out analytically from the prior and the posterior of the VAR coefficients.

-Exceptions to this statement include Del Negro and Schorfheide (2004) and Del Negro, Schorfheide, Smets, and Wouters (2007), who use the ML to choose the tightness of a prior for VARs derived from the posterior density of a dynamic stochastic general equilibrium model.
+Del Negro and Schorfheide (2004) and Del Negro, Schorfheide, Smets, and Wouters (2007) also use the ML to choose the tightness of a prior for VARs derived from the posterior density of a dynamic stochastic general equilibrium model.
 In the context of time-varying VARs, the ML has been used by Primiceri (2005) and Belmonte, Koop, and Korobilis (2011) to choose the informativeness of the prior distribution for the time variation of coefficients and volatilities.
 Relative to these authors, our focus is on BVARs with standard conjugate priors, for which the posterior of the hyperparameters is available in closed form.